Georgetown, Quitman County, Georgia: Racial and ethnic composition

+2000 census

 In 2000, there were 973 people, 367 households, and 274 families residing in the city.
 The population density was 355.0 PD/sqmi.
 By the 2020 census, there were 2,235 people residing in the city, down from 2,513 in 2010.

 Education

 The Quitman County School District holds grades pre-school to grade twelve.
 It consists of one elementary-middle school, and one high school that consists of grades ninth through twelfth.
 The district has 22 full-time teachers and over 314 students.

 County students attended Stewart-Quitman High School (now Stewart County High School) from 1978, until Quitman County High opened, in 2009.